Qiskit/qiskit-basis-constructor/README.md

 > [!NOTE]
 >
 > This package is provided as a public beta version of a plugin that is expected to be rewritten and included in Qiskit proper in the future.
-> This repository and the associated PyPI package will be archived and no further on it will be done once that happens.
+> This repository and the associated PyPI package will be archived and no further development on it will be done once that happens.

 ## Installation